 *.example.comdomain or the individual domains to your Fastly service.

-- Before changing a CNAME to point to Fastly's hostname, change your service configuration to lower the CNAME's TTL to a small number (we suggest 60 seconds) and wait for the old TTL to expire.
+- Before changing a CNAME to point to a Fastly hostname, change your service configuration to lower the CNAME's TTL to a small number (we suggest 60 seconds) and wait for the old TTL to expire.
 Creating a DNS CNAME record for your domain after the TTL expiration ensures you have an easy way to roll back changes if you encounter an issue.
-Once you confirm everything is working properly using Fastly, you can increase the TTL to its original number.
+Once you confirm everything is working properly using Fastly, you can increase the TTL to its original value.